 The goals of a knee replacement surgery are restoration of limb alignment, appropriate ligament balance and a well tracking extensor mechanism (patella and its tendon attachments).

 New technologies are increasingly being used to achieve these goals.
 Computer assisted surgery (CAS) in Total knee arthroplasty, abbreviated to CAS-TKA and Robotic-Assisted TKA are some of such technologies.

 An intuitive new device in the CAS group of devices has been introduced recently – iAssist device - which uses small electronic pods which are essentially small computers with wireless technology (like our smartphones).
 The device which fits onto TKR instrumentation registers the anatomic axis specific to that patient and enables us to restore the mechanical axis precisely and reproducibly.

 Robotic technology was harnessed to improve alignment and position of knee replacement prosthesis – both total and partial knee replacements – more recently.
-Though long-term literature is not available at this stage and it is not yet known if it is going to make a significant difference in functional outcomes, it sure holds a lot of promise and evolving to position itself as the Joint Replacement technology of the future.
+Long-term results are not available for this technology in published medical literature at this stage and it is not yet known if it is going to make a significant difference in functional outcomes.
+Based on short term studies, it seems to hold a lot of promise and evolving to position itself as the Joint Replacement technology of the future.
 Sunil Reddy offers Robotic-assisted Total knee replacements to all his patients.
 As a part of the Joint Replecement Clinic (JRC) he offers this technology at No-out-of-pocket expense to all privately insured patients.